Rich Rollins: Twins career

 While he finished third in assists by third basemen, his 28 errors were the most by any AL third baseman and second most in the league behind Detroit Tigers' infielder Dick McAuliffe.
-While Rollins' glove work would never be as bad (his errors would decrease from 28 to eight over the next four seasons), his results at the plate would also decline, despite an almost-as-good 1963 season (.307, 16 home runs, 61 RBI) despite an early-season broken jaw.
+While Rollins's glove work would never be as bad (his errors would decrease from 28 to eight over the next four seasons), his results at the plate would also decline, despite an almost-as-good 1963 season (.307, 16 home runs, 61 RBIs), even after suffering a broken jaw when he was hit by a pitch early in the season.
+The .307 average was third in the American League.
+He played in 140 games for the 1965 Twins American League championship team.
+Rollins helped the Twins to win the 1965 American League pennant.

 On June 9, 1966, in the seventh inning of a game against the Kansas City Athletics, Rollins was one of five Twins players to hit home runs.
 The others were Harmon Killebrew, Don Mincher, Tony Oliva and Zoilo Versalles.
 These five home runs still stand as a Major League record for the most home runs hit in a single inning, and were hit off starter Catfish Hunter (two) and relievers Paul Lindblad (two) and John Wyatt (one).
-During that season, he was platooning at third base with Killebrew and César Tovar, among others.
+The Houston Astros tied that record in 2022.
+During the season, he was platooning at third base with Killebrew and César Tovar, among others, with Killebrew playing 107 games at third base.

+Rollins career was plagued by illness and injury.
+In addition to his 1963 broken jaw, among other things, he went to the Mayo Clinic before the 1964 season to treat calcium deposits on his hip.
+In 1967, he had an infected hand and badly bruised knee in spring training, and a later knee injury that cost him three weeks.
+His now arthritic hip left him playing in great pain, as well as the chronic pain he was suffering from his knee injuries which had not been properly treated.
+Twins' owner Calvin Griffith convinced Rollins to go for knee treatment at the Mayo Clinic, rather than retire.
+Rollins suffered a variety of odd but serious injuries in 1968.
+In 1969, after leaving the Twins, he had a bad back, and recurrence of knee problems that led to more surgery and the 60-day disabled list.